SmartiOSDev/Mouse-Clicker-Mover/PrivacyPolicy.md

 **Purchase App**

-Mouse Clicker app provide basic mouse movements functionality with pay small amount of price.
+The Mouse Clicker app offers basic mouse movement functionality for a one-time purchase at an affordable price.

 **Purchase Subscription**

-Mouse Clicker app provide additional features with purchase subscription.
-If you want use extra features then you must to purchase one year subscription.
+The Mouse Clicker app also provides additional premium features available through a subscription plan.
+To access these extra features, you must purchase a one-year subscription, valid for one year from the date of purchase.

 **Data**